-- recover from the pain of a broken friendship
+- we can always recover from the pain of losing a friend

-- grow in our love and trust in God
+- we can grow in our love and trust in God

-- learn to be a better friend to others.
+- we can learn from the loss of friendship and become a better more authentic friend to others.

 We can seek out new friends, and embrace the possibility that a new friendship may blossom.